-The Doctor of Education is a specialised doctorate designed for professionals in education, health sciences, and related fields.
+The Doctor of Education is a specialised doctorate designed for professionals in education and related fields.
 Built on a cohort model of inquiry, the Doctor of Education provides a structured, supportive, rigorous approach to doctoral study.

-The Doctor of Education builds leadership and commitment, fosters scholarly excellence, and allows candidates to connect educational research with questions of professional practice, in particular leadership.
+The Doctor of Education builds leadership and commitment, fosters scholarly excellence, and allows candidates to connect educational research with questions of professional practice.

 Doctor of Education graduates will:

 - Meet high international standards in the quality of their scholarly work